BurrowBird/4chan-Thread-Muncher/Readme.txt

 ✱ const MAX_CONCURRENT_THREADS = 5;
     Number of max threads running at the same time.
     Adjust at risk of provoking 4chan.

+✱ const STUCK_TIMER = 180000;
+    Time in ms until a thread is auto-closed when inactive.